-The Company purchases, in arm's length negotiated, ordinary course commercial transactions, communications-related products and services from Switch pursuant to a three-year agreement that was effective in 2011.
-Mr. Thomas owns, either directly or indirectly, an approximate 8.5% equity interest as a passive investor in SCG.
-Mr. Thomas' family members own collectively, either directly or indirectly, approximately 12.2% of the equity interests of SCG.
+The Company purchases, in arm's length negotiated, ordinary course commercial transactions, communications-related products and services from Switch pursuant to an agreement that became effective in 2011.
+Mr. Thomas owns, either directly or indirectly, an approximate 6.6% equity interest as a passive investor in SCG.
+Mr. Thomas' family members own collectively, either directly or indirectly, approximately 16.25% of the equity interests of SCG.
 Mr. Thomas does not actively engage in the management of SCG or SBS.
 Mr. Thomas' sibling, who is affiliated with SCG, is not involved in the daily business operations or decisions of SCG and does not perform any policy-making functions for SCG.
 Additionally, Mr. Thomas' sibling is not and never has been an employee of SCG and none of the employees or contractors of SCG report to him.
-We expect to pay Switch approximately \$675,000 annually until the agreement expires.
+We expect to pay Switch approximately \$525,000 in 2015, with incremental annual increases thereafter.
 The transaction with Switch is expected to represent less than 1% of Switch's consolidated revenue in each year over the life of the agreement.
 The Nominating and Corporate Governance Committee determined that this transaction was not material.

 The agreement the Company entered into with Dr. Haller in 2008 was designed to secure computer application development/support for the Company's transmission pipeline integrity management program and engineering data analysis services.
-The agreement has been extended multiple times, including in November 2011 for calendar year 2012, at an actual cost of \$145,057, and in November 2012 for the calendar year 2013, at an expected cost of \$169,000.
+The agreement has been extended multiple times, including in November 2013 for calendar year 2014, at an actual cost of \$155,835, and in December 2014 for the calendar year 2015, at an expected cost of \$175,000.
 The Nominating and Corporate Governance Committee determined that Ms. Haller has a direct material interest in the transaction; however, consistent with the Company's related person transaction policy, the committee determined that entering into and continuing the agreement is not inconsistent with the best interests of the Company.
 Given the valuable skill set that Dr. Haller possesses, the Company anticipates that the agreement may continue to be extended periodically.